JevonThompsonx/workScripts/updatingSoftware/README.md

 * **Cleanup:** Removes the downloaded installer file post-installation.
 * **Pre-flight Application Check (v1.5+):** Prevents installation if specified critical applications are running, avoiding potential conflicts or data issues.
 * **Configurable:** Key variables like download URL, local paths, and critical process names can be easily modified within the scripts.
+* **Egnyte Nuke Functionality:** Dedicated scripts for a complete uninstallation and reinstallation of Egnyte.

 ## Prerequisites